Zaffox/Discord-WearOS/README.md

-# This project is not being worked on because My discord account has been banned, BUT WAS NOT CAUSED BY THIS APP
+This project is not being worked on because My discord account has been banned, not because of the app, but it got hacked and banned :(
 # Discord-wear
 Discord For WearOS
 ### 3RD PARTY CLIENTS VIOLATE DISCORDS TERMS OF SERVICE